Modified gravity and massive neutrinos: constraints from the full shape analysis of BOSS galaxies and forecasts for Stage IV surveys: Introduction

 Constraints on the parameters of the $\Lambda$CDM model obtained from full-shape fits of the clustering measurements of the Baryon Oscillation Spectroscopic Survey (BOSS) have been presented in a number of recent papers, see e.g. \cite{damico2020, ivanov2020b, chen2022}.
 In terms of constraints on beyond-$\Lambda$CDM scenarios from the same dataset, the BOSS collaboration adopted a template-fitting approach \cite{beutler2014a, beutler2014b, mueller2018}.
 Additionally, a full-shape analysis has been performed in \cite{ivanov2020c, damico2021, semenaite2022, carrilho2023, simon2023, piga2023} in the context of specific beyond-$\Lambda$CDM models.
-In this work, we focus instead on a model independent way of checking deviations from GR, the so-called growth index parameterisation \cite{Peebles1980,linder2005}.
-This is a one-parameter extension of the standard model which allows the growth of structures to deviate from the prediction of $\Lambda$CDM by means of the growth index $\gamma$.
-Despite the model being purely phenomenological, a measurement of $\gamma$ inconsistent with its $\Lambda$CDM prediction would provide a clear detection of deviations from GR.
+In this work, we focus instead on a model independent way of checking deviations from base $\Lambda$CDM, the so-called growth index parameterisation \cite{Peebles1980,linder2005}.
+This is a one-parameter extension of the standard model which allows the growth of structures to deviate from the prediction of $\Lambda$CDM by means of the growth index, $\gamma$.
+Despite the model being purely phenomenological, a measurement of $\gamma$ inconsistent with its $\Lambda$CDM prediction would provide a clear detection of deviations from the standard cosmological model.
+On the other hand, it has been shown that the growth index parameterisation can provide a good fit for specific modified gravity models, such as the DGP model \cite{Dvali:2000hr}, with $\gamma \simeq 0.67$ \cite{linder2007, gong2008}, and a class of Horndeski theories \cite{wen2023}, although in that case a time dependent growth index is required.
 For this reason a precise measurement of the growth index is among the objectives of forthcoming Stage-IV surveys \cite{desi2016, amendola2018, euclidforecast2020}.
 In addition to testing the theory of gravity, a key science goal of forthcoming galaxy surveys is a measurement of the neutrino mass.
 It is well known that massive neutrinos can suppress structure formation below a specific `free streaming' scale, thus leaving a distinct signature on cosmological observables (see \cite{lesgourgues2006} for a review).
 However, current LSS data alone are not sufficiently accurate to constrain the neutrino mass, or even provide competitive upper bounds with respect to CMB measurements.
 This picture is expected to change with Stage-IV measurements of the LSS, that promise to achieve sufficient precision to allow for a detection of the neutrino mass.

 In this work, we perform the full-shape analysis of the galaxy power spectrum as measured from BOSS Data Release 12, providing joint constraints for the growth index and the total neutrino mass.
 The paper is structured as follows: in Sec.~\ref{sec:theory} we give an overview of the theoretical model for the power spectrum, and describe the dataset and our analysis setup in Sec.~\ref{sec:data-setup}.
 Our main results are presented in Sec.~\ref{sec:results}, where we also explore the impact on the constraints of different prior choices for the primordial parameters $A_s$ and $n_s$.
 Additionally, we present forecasts on $\gamma$ and $M_\nu$ for Stage-IV spectroscopic surveys, focusing on a DESI-like galaxy sample.
 Finally, we summarise our conclusions in Sec.~\ref{sec:conclusion}.